Llisha-Bleu/Election-Analysis/README.md

 - Software: Python 3.7.3, Visual Code, 1.38.1

 ## Election Audit Results
-The analysis of the election show that:
+>The analysis of the election show that:
-- There were `"369, 711"` votes cast in the election.
+>- There were `"369, 711"` votes cast in the election.
- - The candidates were:
+> - The candidates were:
-   - Charles Casper Stockham
+>   - Charles Casper Stockham
-   - Diana DeGette
+>   - Diana DeGette
-   - Raymon Anthony Doane
+>   - Raymon Anthony Doane

--The candidate results were:
+>- The candidate results were:
-  - Charles Casper Stockham recieved `"23.0%"` of the vote and `"85, 213"` number of votes
+>  - Charles Casper Stockham recieved `"23.0%"` of the vote and `"85, 213"` number of votes
-  - Diana DeGette recieved `"73.8%"` of the vote and `"272, 892"` number of votes
+>  - Diana DeGette recieved `"73.8%"` of the vote and `"272, 892"` number of votes
-  - Raymon Anthony Doane recieved `"3.1%"` of the vote and `"11, 606"` number of votes
+>  - Raymon Anthony Doane recieved `"3.1%"` of the vote and `"11, 606"` number of votes
+>

-- The winner of the election was:
+>- The winner of the election was:
-  - Diana DeGette, who recieved `"73.8%"` of the vote and `"272, 892"` number of votes.
+>  - Diana DeGette, who recieved `"73.8%"` of the vote and `"272, 892"` number of votes.

-The Election was conducted in three (3) counties.
+>The Election was conducted in three (3) counties.
 They are:
-- Jefferson County
+>- Jefferson County
-- Denver County
+>- Denver County
-- Arapahoe County
+>- Arapahoe County
-All three countie combined had total of `369, 711` votes.
+>All three countie combined had total of `369, 711` votes.
+>

-The county turnout results were:
+>The county turnout results were:
-  - Jefferson County recieved `"10.5%"` of the vote and `"38, 855"` number of votes
+>  - Jefferson County recieved `"10.5%"` of the vote and `"38, 855"` number of votes
-  - Denver County recieved `"82.8%"` of the vote and `"306, 055"` number of votes
+>  - Denver County recieved `"82.8%"` of the vote and `"306, 055"` number of votes
-  - Arapahoe County recieved `"6.7%"` of the vote and `"24, 801"` number of votes The county with the largest turnout is Denvefr with `306, 055` votes and `82.8%` total turnout.
+>  - Arapahoe County recieved `"6.7%"` of the vote and `"24, 801"` number of votes
+>The county with the largest turnout is Denvefr with `306, 055` votes and `82.8%` total turnout.

 >**Table showing Elections Results from Terminal:**
 >